developerslearnit/dotnet-fullstack-developer-project-question/README.md

 ## Technical Requirements

 ### Backend
--Use ASP.NET Core for the backend.
+- Use ASP.NET Core for the backend.
 Implement a relational database to store task data (e.g., SQL Server, MySQL, or SQLite).
 Include appropriate database relationships to handle tasks, users, and task assignments.
 Implement CRUD operations for tasks.